Is Romania safe?

 If you decide to rent a car and drive in Romania, please take into consideration the following advice:

-- Most of the national roads have only on way lane or one and a half, and drivers are exceeding the other cars driving on the opposite lane.
+• Most of the national roads have only one lane or one and a half, and drivers exceed the other cars driving in the opposite lane.
 Don't panic after a few days; you will get used to it.
-The highway network is underdeveloped, and the rhythm of new cars was higher than the capacity of building new roads.
+The highway network is underdeveloped, and the rhythm of new cars is higher than the capacity of building new roads.

 Why should you travel to Romania?